CarsonKompon/onset-plates/README.md

 NOTE: `commandNumber` is equal to the event's position in the `events[commandType]` table (Where `commandType` is 1 for Plate/Player Events and 2 for Game Events)
 You can test your event in-game with `/effect <commandNumber>`

+## Additional Notes

-**NOTE: If you're going to create any Objects, NPCs, or Pickups make sure they get cleaned up where they need to be cleaned up so no additional errors are caused.
+**If you're going to create any Objects, NPCs, or Pickups make sure they get cleaned up where they need to be cleaned up so no additional errors are caused.
 Some common cleanup locations are:**
 - `OnPlayerQuit` in `server\playerevents.lua`
 - `OnPlayerDeath` in `server\playerevents.lua`